Tran Organization

-The Tran Organization was a criminal syndicate of casino cheats in the 2000s.
+The Tran Organization was a criminal network of casino cheats in the 2000s.
 The group targeted at least 28 casinos across the United States and one in Canada.
 The casinos lost around $7,000,000 to the organization.
 As of 2011, 47 people were indicted, of which 42 had already pleaded guilty in relation to the conspiracy.

 History

 Gambling scheme

 The criminal enterprise began around August 2002 in San Diego, California, and included Van Thu Tran, her husband Phuong Quoc "Pai Gao John" Truong, and Tai Khiem Tran, with several other Tran family members also involved.

 The organizers had themselves been card dealers.
 They bribed card dealers and casino supervisors to do false shuffles to create "slugs" of cards with already-seen sequences.
 The system worked especially well with mini-baccarat, in which players are allowed to track cards openly.
 They later expanded to blackjack, in which the betting limits are higher but card counting is forbidden at most casinos; the group hid wireless microphones and earpieces on themselves to communicate with conspirators using computer programs to predict which cards would re-appear.

 Casinos often did not realize they were being cheated until after the gang had already left town.
 Some casinos, suspecting they were being cheated in an unknown way, called on government authorities.